fullmetalbrackets/blog/src/content/blog/oci-free-tier-breakdown.md

 > [warning] Important!
 >
-> [Per a redditor who took the time to chat with Oracle Support about this](https://www.reddit.com/r/oraclecloud/comments/1u4lzkk/new_free_tier_limits_confirmed_by_oracle_support/), **free-tier instances** over the new 2 OPCU and 12 GB memory limits will be shutdown. **Free-tier users may have to downgrade their Ampere A1 instance(s) to this new lower limit in order to get them working again.** (I wrote a post about [how to the shape of an existing OCI instance](/blog/how-to-change-shape-of-an-existing-oracle-cloud-infrastructure-vm-instance) if you need a little guidance on how to downgrade your OCPUs and memory.)
+> Oracle Cloud's _Always-Free_ compute limits have been reduced to the following:
+> - **Up to 2 Ampere A1 OPCUs**
+> - **Up to 12 GB of memory**
 >
-> **As of June 22, 2026** several human support agents (rather than the customer support chatbot) have told users via email that **the new limits only affect free tier users**.
-See reddit posts about it [here](https://www.reddit.com/r/oraclecloud/comments/1ubongp/oracle_sr_reply_payg_users_are_not_impacted_by/) and [here](https://www.reddit.com/r/oraclecloud/comments/1ubk2qy/new_always_free_tier_limits_21june2026_update/) for more details. **It would seem that Pay As You Go users may still have access to 4 OCPUs and 24 GB of memory for free**.
+> This down from 4 OCPUs and 24 GB of memory that was allowed with the Always-Free tier.
+[The OCI documentation](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) and [free-tier marketing site](https://www.oracle.com/cloud/free/) have both been updated with the new limits.
+>
+> <a href="/oci-always-free-update-email.webp" target="_blank" data-umami-event="oci-always-free-update-email">Oracle has sent out emails to Always-Free tier users</a> advising that Always-Free compute instances that are above the new limits on or after after **August 18, 2026** will be terminated.
+Rather than allowing your Ampere A1 instance(s) to be terminated, you should edit their shapes to reduce usage, [which I have detailed how to do in this blog post](/blog/how-to-change-shape-of-an-existing-oracle-cloud-infrastructure-vm-instance).
+>
+> Please note the new limits only apply to users of the OCI Always-Free tier, and those with a Pay As You Go account are _apparently_ still able to maintain 4 OCPUs and 24 GB of memory for free.
+(I would be shocked if PAYG does not get the same limits sooner or later.)
+I am a PAYG user myself, so I will be keeping an eye on this and report back after August 18.

 _Arm-based Ampere A1 cores and 12 GB of memory usable as 1 VM or 2 VMs_
 _Always Free: 1,500 OCPU hours and 9,000 GB hours per month_